wisemen-digital/flutter-onboarding-codelab/pages/4_overview.md

 ```

 This will only apply on Android.
 For iOS, we need to add the background color to the screen.
-Open the `todos_overview_screen.dart` and add the following line in the scaffold and the appbar:
+Open the `todos_overview_screen.dart` and add the following line in the scaffold and the app bar:
 ```dart
 backgroundColor: context.catskillWhite,
 ```